tayloraswift/swift-png/doc/3.0.0/tutorials.md

 *Example input: *Chucho Valdés & The Afro-Cuban Messengers*, [Carlos Delgado / CC-BY-SA](https://commons.wikimedia.org/wiki/File:Chucho_Vald%C3%A9s_%26_The_Afro-Cuban_Messengers_-_29.jpg)*

-In this example, we will write the following function, `indexing(input:output:)`, which reduce the input image to a fixed set of predefined palette colors.
+In this example, we will write the following function, `indexing(input:output:)`, which reduces the input image to a fixed set of predefined palette colors.

 ```swift
 func indexing(input inputPath:String, output outputPath:String)